AdrienGahery/GIS-DataScience_Pipeline/README.md

 ## Map creation and Data visualization

-The purpose of this notebook is to displaying a map of our data, nested with histograms pointing at their corresponding geometry.
+The purpose of this notebook is to displaying a map of our data, nested with histograms pointing at their corresponding hexagonal cell on the map.
 In order to doing so, we're doing data manipulation in Python: sorting lists, creating dictionnaries of Panda's DataFrames.
 We're also using GridSpec to arranging several plots inside a single figure.
 We're also using [Contextily](https://contextily.readthedocs.io/en/latest/reference.html) to enhance the visual experience.